Toyota Corolla Insurance Rates

 Enter your ZIP code in our free tool to get started on finding the best Toyota Corolla insurance cost.
 We’ll point you to affordable Toyota Corolla car insurance quotes in your area.

-Average insurance rates for a Toyota Corolla are $1,370 a year for full coverage insurance.
-Comprehensive costs an estimated $272, collision insurance costs $524, and liability is $416.
-A policy with just liability insurance costs around $474 a year, and coverage for high-risk drivers costs around $2,976.
-Teen drivers receive the highest rates at up to $5,174 a year.
+Estimated insurance rates for a Toyota Corolla are $1,370 a year with full coverage.
+Comprehensive costs on average $272 a year, collision costs $524, and liability costs around $416.
+A liability-only policy costs as low as $474 a year, with high-risk insurance costing around $2,976.
+Teen drivers pay the most at $5,174 a year or more.

 Average premium for full coverage: $1,370

-Rate estimates include $500 physical damage deductibles, minimum liability limits, and includes medical and UM/UIM coverage.
-Rates are averaged for all 50 states and for different Corolla trim levels.
+Rate estimates include $500 deductible amounts, 30/60 split liability limits, and includes both medical and uninsured motorist insurance.
+Rates include averaging for all U.S. states and Corolla trim levels.

 Use the form below to get customized rates for your location.